On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Cue decomposition and cue expert fusion

-\paragraph{Late Fusion of Cue Experts} Fusing the cue experts' softmax activations serves as an assessment of the reliability of the different cues to combine the information of multiple cues effectively.
+\paragraph{Late fusion of cue experts.} Given the cue experts' softmax activations, we train a slim segmentation network (fusion network) to learn which expert is most suitable to predict the correct class per pixel.
+The fusion network outputs a probability distribution over two cue combination experts using a sigmoid activation in the last layer.
+For end-to-end training, we compute the convex combination of the expert softmaxes, weighted by the fusion network's softmax output.
+Thus, we learn a pixel-wise weighting of each expert's output by optimizing the fused prediction.
+The concept is visualized in \cite[Figure A.3]{muetze2025influenceshapetexturecolor}.
+Fusing the cue experts' softmax activations serves as an assessment of the reliability of the different cues to combine the information of multiple cues effectively.